ayalavarti/Drawbridge/README.md

 as well.
 Open PGAdmin and create a new database named "carpools".

+Right click on the carpools database and select "restore".
+Use the carpoolsDump.tar file to build the database.

 Maven will automatically install the JDBC driver needed to connect to the postgre database when "mvn package" is run, though it can be downloaded at